teapot9/cmkinitramfs/README.rst

      --build-dir BUILD_DIR, -b BUILD_DIR
                            set the location of the initramfs directory

-Running ``cmkcpiodir`` will generate the initramfs to a directory, then it will create the CPIO archive from this directory.
+Running ``cmkcpiodir`` will generate the initramfs in a directory, then it will create the CPIO archive from this directory.
 ``cmkcpiodir`` requires root privileges when run in non-debug mode, see the ``do_nodes`` options of